asael697/arviz_docs/README.md

 # Evaluation of data visualization effectiveness
+## ArviZ - Google Season of Docs 2021

 The repository contains an evaluation of ArviZ's current functions for visualization and diagnostics.
 For every function, I performed two different analyses: